Malta Financial Services License

 The Application Process

-The application process usually commences with a formal meeting with the MFSA in order to discuss the projected application before the formal submission of the application documents.
-The Application process and the ongoing requirements to which licences issued under the ISA are subject can be divided into three stages:
+The application process to form a company in Malta is fairly straight forward.
+The process usually commences with a formal meeting with the MFSA in order to discuss the projected application before the formal submission of the application documents.
+The Application process and the ongoing requirements to which licences issued under the ISA are subject to, can be divided into the following three stages

 The Pre-Licensing Stage – issuance of an ‘in principle’ approval for the license by the Authority, incorporation of the corporate vehicle, submission of final & signed application form & supporting documentation, other documents arising during the application process.